-The wrist lock is a Brazilian jiu jitsu attack that targets the weakest arm joint.
-It can be achieved from several BJJ positions, including the side control.
+The wrist lock is a Brazilian jiu-jitsu attack that targets the weakest arm joint.
+It can be achieved from several BJJ positions, including side control.

 Numerous jiu-jitsu fighters shift their focus to hunt the wrist lock submission because it is a quick and very effective attack that leads the opponent to tap out within seconds.

-Otherwise, it will help them to build a tough submission chain from side control that includes other armlock attacks like armbar, kimura, etc.
+Otherwise, it will help them to build a rigid submission chain from side control that includes other armlock attacks like armbar, kimura, etc.

 Why the side control is one of the top dominant positions in BJJ martial arts?
-The BJJ Side control is among the foremost common positions in Brazilian jiu-jitsu that gives the top player a plethora of submissions including armlock submissions and chokes.
+The BJJ Side control is among the foremost common positions in Brazilian jiu-jitsu that give the top player a plethora of submissions, including armlock submissions and chokes.

 So, from the side control, you can finish the fight with an armbar, kimura, baseball choke, and more awesome attacks that put the opponent in real danger.

-We hope that this list of jiu jitsu submissions could help you to develop a tough submission chain from the side control.
-Have fun rolling and submit the crowd!
+We hope this list of jiu-jitsu submissions could help you develop a rigid submission chain from the side control.
+Have fun rolling and submitting the crowd!